BobDeng1974/Otium/README.md

     // First of all we need to set our implementation of IManager Otium::IManager::Set(ourImplOfManager);

-    // Here should be Skin setting and other things to proper working for manager implementation
+    // Here should be Skin setting and other things to manager implementation works properly.

     // Now we can create ROOT widget
     Otium::Widget root("ROOT");